tristantao/kaggle_survivor/writeup.md

 At this point, we have accomplished the following:
 - [x] load the data we intend to work with.
-- [x] did some preliminary exploration in the data.
+- [x] did some preliminary exploration into the data.
 - [x] cleaned the data

 And now we need to get started on the following.